gsoft-inc/wl-squide/docs/getting-started/create-host.md

 Start the application in a development environment using the `dev` script.
 You should see the home page.
 Even if the remote module application is not yet available, the host application will gracefully load.

-!!!info
+### Troubleshoot issues

+If you are experiencing issues with this guide:

-To troubleshoot module registration issues, open the DevTools console.
-You'll find a log entry for each registration that occurs and error messages if something goes wrong.
+- Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
+You'll find a log entry for each registration that occurs and error messages if something went wrong.
-!!!

-!!!info
-If you are having issues with this guide, have a look at a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/host).
+- Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/host).
-!!!
+- Refer to the [troubleshooting](../troubleshooting.md) page.